abhimanyusood/techblog/_posts/2022-4-24-interfaces-polymorphism-and-factory-design-patterns.md

 Application of Abstract Factory Pattern isn't limited to just themes.

 Let's say, your application uses queues to communicate with the server.
-In this case your application will have to use a set of two objects -
+In this case, your application will have to use a set of two objects -

 1. A MessageSender object that pushes the message into queue
 2. A MessageReceiver object that receives the message from queue